Windows screen dimmer

 Frequently asked questions

-Display Dimmer can dim external monitors and built-in laptop screens that Windows can draw to.
-External monitors may use DDC/CI hardware brightness when available, while gamma dimming works as a broad fallback.
+Display Dimmer can dim most external monitors and built-in laptop screens that Windows recognizes.
+External monitors may use DDC/CI hardware brightness when available, while gamma dimming provides a software fallback.

 Does gamma dimming lower the real backlight?

-No. Gamma dimming darkens the image through the GPU.
+No. Gamma dimming darkens the image sent to the screen.
 It is useful when hardware brightness is unavailable, but DDC/CI hardware control is preferred when it is supported and reliable.

 Can it dim below the monitor's minimum brightness?

-Often yes.
-Gamma dimming can make the displayed image darker than the monitor's lowest hardware brightness setting, which is useful at night or in dark rooms.
+Often, yes.
+Gamma dimming can make the displayed image appear darker than the monitor's lowest hardware brightness setting, which is useful at night or in dark rooms.